 …and plenty of storage shelves and rails for hanging longer items to the right.
 I can’t wait to fill up this space and get it all organized!

 It’s looking so pretty already, I can only imagine how much I’ll love it once the clothes and accessories are in place!
 Believe it or not, we’ll be back with the full closet reveal tomorrow!
 I’m so excited to show you how it turned out and give you the grand tour, so be sure to come back and check it out!
 See you then!

 Follow along with our whole master closet series in these posts:

 Installing a Custom Closet from EasyClosets (You’re here!)

 A huge thanks to EasyClosets for providing a closet system for this series!
-My favorable opinion of beautiful and functional closets that keep our house organized is 100% my own. ?
+My favorable opinion of beautiful and functional closets that keep our house organized is 100% my own.
+This post contains affiliate links.
 For more information, see my disclosures here.